rcrews/docs-website/csa/master/index.md

 application from scratch.

 For newcomers to Flink:
-- Simple Flink Application Tutorial: a warning and alert application with a basic Flink structure
+- Simple Flink Application Tutorial: a self-contained alerting application establishing basic Flink best practices

 For advanced users:
-- Secured Flink Application Tutorial: enabling security features for a Flink application
+- Secured Flink Application Tutorial: an application demonstrating Flink security features
-- Stateful Flink Application Tutorial: a real-time management service with a stateful Flink application
+- Stateful Flink Application Tutorial: a stateful inventory management service focusing on production grade development and operation requirements

 See the tutorials and the corresponding reference Flink applications on GitHub at